-WHAT IS THE STATERA MENTORSHIP PROGRAM?
+WHAT IS STATERA MENTORSHIP?

 Statera works to connect women artists interested in moving beyond the very real obstacles that sometimes lie between our goals and our opportunities.
 The most effective way to grow, expand and manifest change is to work together.
 Statera is here for you.